google/google-api-cpp-client/README.md

   The master branch is where development is done.
 It usually is compatible with the generated libraries available from from google.developers.com.
-On occasion it gets aheaad of those.
+On occasion it gets ahead of those.
 It usually catches up in a few days.

   The latest generated libraries for any Google API is available automatically from